hpc-carpentry/hpc-chapel/episodes/04-conditionals.md

 const niter = 500;
-const x = 50;                   // row number of the desired position const y = 50;                   // column number of the desired position const mindif = 0.0001;          // smallest difference in temperature that
+const x = 50;                   // row number of the desired position const y = 50;                   // column number of the desired position const tolerance = 0.0001;       // smallest difference in temperature that
-                                // would be accepted before stopping
+                                // would be accepted before stopping const outputFrequency = 20: int;   // the temperature will be printed every outputFrequency iterations

 // this is our "plate"
 var temp: [0..rows+1, 0..cols+1] real = 25;